mainej/re-stated/README.md

 ### Automatic retries

-What if we notice our API is a little flaky and we want to automatically retry a few times before giving up?
+What if we notice our API is a little flaky and want to automatically retry a few times before giving up?
 This sounds like something we can model in a state machine.
 It'll be similar to our `loading-machine`, but with a few more bells and whistles: